ACC 101 Accounting Principles I (3)

 ACC 201 Intermediate Accounting I (3)

-This course explores fundamental accounting theory processes, including financial
+This course explores fundamental processes of accounting theory, including the preparation

 ACC 202 Intermediate Accounting II (3)